davsclaus/camel-visual/readme.md

 # Camel Visual

-_A poor man's Camel route visualizer_
+A poor man's Camel route visualizer.

 This project is a hacky prototype of a text based Camel route visualizer.